libgirlenterprise/smcl/README.md

     ```
 5. Repeat 3. and 4. to check the value after self-modifying.
 ## Copyright
-Copyright (c) 2017 Libgirl CO,.LTD.
+Copyright (c) 2017 Libgirl Co,.Ltd.

 ## License
 Licensed under the LLGPL License.